maxutility2011/ezLiveStreaming/README.md

 api_server/ contains the implementation of a live streaming api server which accepts requests to create live channels, parse the requests and schedule live workers to fulfill the requests.

-demo/ provides source code of a simple UI demo.
+demo/ provides source code of a simple UI demo. <br>

-job/ contains definition of api requests and live job states, and the FFmpeg (or other encoder library such as GStreamer) commands that are used to execute a live job.
+job/ contains definition of api requests and live job states, and the FFmpeg (or other encoder library such as GStreamer) commands that are used to execute a live job. <br>

 job_sqs/ contains the implementation of a AWS Simple Queue Service (SQS) sender and receiver.
 The api_server sends new live jobs to the job queue (AWS SQS).
-The job scheduler periodically polls the job queue to receive new jobs.
+The job scheduler periodically polls the job queue to receive new jobs. <br>

-model/ contains various model definitions.
+model/ contains various model definitions. <br>

-redis_client/ implements a redis client.
+redis_client/ implements a redis client. <br>

 scheduler/ contains the implementation of a live job scheduler.
 Job scheduler receives new live jobs from the api_server via a AWS SQS job queue.
-Job scheduler also exposes HTTP endpoints and receives new live worker registration requests from newly launched workers.
+Job scheduler also exposes HTTP endpoints and receives new live worker registration requests from newly launched workers. <br>

 worker/ contains the implementation of live transcoding/streaming workers.
 The file app/worker_app.go implements the main application of the live worker.
-There is only one worker_app running on each live worker. worker_app receives live transcoding jobs from the job scheduler, launch new worker_transcoder (worker/transcoder/worker_transcode.go) to process live inputs and generate outputs, sends hearbeat periodically to the job scheduler, reports status of jobs and current workload to the job scheduler, etc.
+There is only one worker_app running on each live worker. worker_app receives live transcoding jobs from the job scheduler, launch new worker_transcoder (worker/transcoder/worker_transcode.go) to process live inputs and generate outputs, sends hearbeat periodically to the job scheduler, reports status of jobs and current workload to the job scheduler, etc. <br>

-sample_live_job.json contains a sample live job request.
+sample_live_job.json contains a sample live job request. <br>

 There are four executables, api_server, job scheduler and worker_app, worker_transcoder.
 The entire live transcoding system may consist of a cluster of api_server, a cluster of job scheduler, a cluster of redis servers and a cluster of live workers.
 Neither an api_server nor a job scheduler maintains any states of the live transcoding requests.
 The stateless design allows easy scalability and failover.
 As a result, one can put a load balancer (such as Nginx) in front of the api_server cluster and the job scheduler cluster.
 For example, you can use the "upstream" directive (https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) to specify a cluster of equivalent api_server instances which can handle live transcoding requests.
 The api_server and job scheduler does not communicate directly, rather they communicate via the job queue and Redis.